top of page

 Your Strengths-Based Field Guide to Managing Holiday Stress

-The good news is that you can actively decide how you engage with your triggers.
+The good news is that you can actively decide how to engage with your triggers.
 This involves creating a safe, internal "secure base" for yourself.
-This is an act of Self-Care that protects your well-being and helps you choose your response instead of simply reacting.
+This act of self-care protects your well-being and helps you choose your response instead of simply reacting.

 1. Reappraising the Automatic Thought

 When a challenging family member pushes your buttons, your brain defaults to a fast, negative thought (e.g., “They hate me,” or “This whole day is ruined.”).
-This automatic thought is rarely a balanced reflection of reality.
+This automatic thought rarely reflects reality.
 This is where reappraisal comes in—it’s the practice of challenging that instant thought and finding a more balanced one.

 • The Trigger: Your sibling mentions your career choice with a slightly condescending tone.